 To carry on business at the Annual Meeting, we must have a quorum.
-A quorum is present when the holders of a majority of the aggregate voting power of the Company's Class A common stock and Class D common stock entitled to vote as of the record date, are represented in person or by proxy.
-Thus, because each share of Class A common stock is entitled to one vote per share, and each share of Class D common stock is entitled to five votes per share, the holders of shares entitled to an aggregate of 374,844,758 votes must be represented in person or by proxy to have a quorum at the Annual Meeting.
+A quorum is present when the holders of a majority of the aggregate voting power of the Company's Class A common stock, Class B common stock and Class D common stock entitled to vote as of the Record Date, are represented in person or by proxy.
+Thus, because each share of Class A common stock and Class B common stock is entitled to one vote per share, and each share of Class D common stock is entitled to five votes per share, the holders of shares entitled to an aggregate of 232,190,845 votes must be represented in person or by proxy to have a quorum at the Annual Meeting.
 Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 Shares owned by us are not considered outstanding or considered to be present at the Annual Meeting.
 If there is not a quorum at the Annual Meeting, the stockholders present or represented at the Annual Meeting may adjourn the Annual Meeting.